sepal/aurora/PlagCheck/README.md

 For the monitor to work you need to run the RabbitMQ message queue server and set USE_DJANGO_BROKER to False.
-Otherwise it should also work with djangos internal database and set USE_DJANGO_BROKER to True.
+Otherwise it should also work with Djangos internal database and set USE_DJANGO_BROKER to True.

+### Management tasks

+PlagCheck offers some scripts to handle different reoccurring tasks.
+Those programs are accessible via the Django management command interface, which is simply:

+    # python manage.py plagcheck_{COMMAND}
+    # e.g.:
+    python manage.py plagcheck_check_unverified

+Each command has its own help text included.
+Just call the command with the help parameter to get to know what the command actually does:

+    # python manage.py plagcheck_{COMMAND} -h
+    # e.g.:
+    python manage.py plagcheck_csv_elaboration_import -h

+Since the help text is inside the code, it is not vise to list and describe them here.
+But you can use your consoles auto-completion functionality to find commands starting with 'plagcheck_'.

 ### Was the installation successful?